ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 **Note:** This approach is not recommended if your goal is to have 1 or fewer packed replicas.
 It will work, but won't be any faster than just syncing straight to packed storage modules.

-# FAQs

-Faq about how to know when done
-Faq about unpacked still requires packing or once the weave moves on to the next partition, if the previous isnt full, it never will be backfilled ?
-How to estimate performance when packing
-How often are writez made to older partitions polling mode FAQ syncing/packing grafana sample dashboard and metrics what happens if I delete a chunk_storage file by mistake? what is the formate of chunk_storage files